dnewbie25/data-structures-and-algorithms-exercises/leetcode/10-leet/10-leet.md

 ## Notes about the interesting one:

 Interestingly, RegEx uses more resources.
-In this case, even though the code is larger and has more conditions, it runs faster than mine, although I would argue that mine can be a bit more easy to read.
+In this case, even though the code is larger and has more conditions, it runs faster than my 1st solution, although I would argue that my 1st solution can be easier to read.

 ---